RConsortium/IDEA-WG/conduct/code-of-conduct.md

 ## Pre-Event Concerns

-If you are planning to attend an upcoming event, and have concerns regarding another individual who may be present, please contact `<RESPONSE TEAM>` at `<EMAIL ADDRESS>`.
+If you are planning to attend an upcoming event, and have concerns regarding another individual who may be present, please contact `<RESPONSE TEAM>` at `<EMAIL ADDRESS (+ optional PHONE)>`.
 Precautions will be taken to ensure a victim's comfort and safety, including, but not limited to: providing an escort, prepping onsite event staff, keeping victim and harasser from attending the same talks/social events, and providing onsite contact cell phone numbers for immediate contact.
 In extreme cases, we may take action to prevent the harasser from attending the conference.

 This policy is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).